a-schaefers/grokEmacs/README.md

 #### Disable specific packages

-Maybe you like most of `grok-core/grok-evil.el`, but you’d prefer to handle `which-key` and `general.el` yourself.
+Maybe you like most of `grok-core/grok-evil.el`, but you'd prefer to handle `which-key` and `general.el` yourself.
 In that case, disable just those packages:

 ```elisp